kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_metric.rst

 Creating a New Metric
 =====================

-This guide explains how to create a new metric using the ``SuccessRateMetric`` as an example.
+Learn how to create metrics using the ``SuccessRateMetric`` as an example.

 Overview
 --------

-Metrics measure performance during simulation episodes in Isaac Arena.
-They consist of recorders that collect data during simulation and metric classes that compute final values.
+Metrics measure performance during simulation.
+They have recorders that collect data and metric classes that compute final values.

 Basic Structure
 ---------------